Portsmouth cable & Tory donors.

 “Aquind would cause untold damage and disruption to Portsmouth with no clear benefits to our local area,” M.P for Portsmouth South, Stephen Morgan said.

-So who will be benefiting?
+So who will be / has been benefiting from these cables?